xpack-dev-tools/arm-none-eabi-gcc-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ```

 For xPacks aware tools, like the **Eclipse Embedded C/C++ plug-ins**,
-it is also possible to install Arm Embeddded GCC globally, in the user home folder.
+it is also possible to install Arm Embedded GCC globally, in the user home folder.

 ```sh
 xpm install --global @xpack-dev-tools/arm-none-eabi-gcc@latest